Required Shun Lists

 In addition to our mandatory shun lists, most RiskAnalytics shunning products include a list blocking feature.
 Optional lists that are available include geographic regions, policy lists and certain aggressive security feeds.
 When this feature is enabled the service will block all network traffic to and from the IP ranges associated with a selected list.

 RiskAnalytics also offers list subscription blocking which roughly equates to blocking all the countries in a geographic region.
-Within the RA Force portal, a customer can block any of six regions: Central Asia, Northeast Asia, South Asia, Eastern Europe, Equatorial Africa, and League of Arab States.
+Within the RA Force portal, a customer can block any of seven regions: Central Asia, Northeast Asia, South Asia, Southeast Asia, Eastern Europe, Equatorial Africa, and League of Arab States.

 How region blocking improves organizational security posture